Venturing deep into Borneo and bordering Malaysia, the northern region of Central Kalimantan is foreign to tourism…

 Having tasted Indonesia’s ‘speedboat’ enduring a 3-day ferry trip scheduled to take only 20 hours, settle on the slow boat this time.
 Hope to secure a piece of the deck with every man and his chicken!

-Bump into many uni students studying difficult subjects – engineering, political science, medicine – and most hope to procure only factory jobs once matriculated.
+Bump into many university students studying difficult subjects – engineering, political science, medicine – and most hope to procure only factory jobs once matriculated.
 So sad discussing their aspirations of government jobs, although the reality of much lower paid unskilled positions is the expectation.

 Leaving for Putussibau

-Arriving a couple of hours early, grab a piece of the deck inside the rickety wooden boat.
+Arriving a couple of hours early, we grab a piece of the deck inside the rickety wooden boat.

 Another hour later and finally, we leave Sintang.